 Hotel Gault offers luxurious guest rooms, exceptional spa services, and gourmet dining options in a contemporary boutique hotel in the heart of Old Montreal.

-Everything is provided for an unforgettable stay, including 24-hour dining service, a cozy library area with a fireplace, and on-site DVD rentals.
-Spacious accommodations at the hotel feature heated bathroom floors, mini-bars, flat-screen TVs, and large picture windows.Check on Booking.com Check on HotelsCombined
+This is one of the best places to stay in Montreal for several reasons: there’s 24-hour dining service, a cozy library area with a fireplace, and on-site DVD rentals.
+Spacious accommodations at the hotel feature heated bathroom floors, mini-bars, flat-screen TVs, and large picture windows.Check on Booking.com

 Best Airbnb in Montreal: The Rustic Chic